clover/codelab-remote-pay-cloud/README.md

 First, we need to build the device pairing functionality between our POS and the Clover customer-facing device.

-The POS has a green 'Connect' button that has a bound `onclick` handler to invoke a `connect()` function, which we have defined in `index.js`.
-We'll make the `connect()` function pair the POS and the Clover device.
+The POS has a 'Connect' button that has a bound `onclick` handler to invoke a `connect()` function, which we have defined in `public/index.js`.
+The complete `connect()` function will pair the POS and the Clover device.

-To successfully `connect()` to the Clover device, we'll require:
+To successfully `connect()` to the Clover device, the following parameters are required:

 * The `merchant_id`
 * An `access_token`
-* The `targetCloverDomain`, which will be either Clover's Sandbox or Production environment
+* The `targetCloverDomain` (Clover's sandbox or production environment)
 * The `remoteApplicationId` of the POS
-* The `deviceId` of the Clover device you're connecting to.
-This is different than the device's serial number, and we'll discuss this more in depth shortly.
+* The `deviceId` of the Clover device you're connecting to; this is different than the device's serial number
-* A `friendlyId`, which is a human-readable way to identify the POS.
-We'll also discuss this more in depth.
+* A `friendlyId`, which is a human-readable way to identify the POS

 The `merchant_id` was passed to your POS as a query parameter when you launched your POS from your test merchant's Clover dashboard.
-We'll grab it using regex, and assign it to a property of the `RemotePayCloudTutorial` object that gets instantiated when the page loads (see `index.html`).
+Grab it using regex, and assign it to a property of the `RemotePayCloudTutorial` object that gets instantiated when the page loads (see `public/index.html`).

 ```diff
 RemotePayCloudTutorial = function() {